zjestrella-r7/plugin-sdk-docs/SPEC.md

 #### Triggers section

+Triggers are long running processes that kick off workflows.
+All worksflows must start with a trigger.
+This is in contrast to actions which must occur after a trigger in a workflow and are short lived processes that run and then die.

+The code for triggers are ran in the body of a continuous loop where the purpose is to poll for a new event.
+When the event is found, the plugin triggers a workflow with the found event as JSON by passing it to the next plugin in the workflow.
+Trigger example:

+1. Poll an RSS feed for new content
+2. When new content is available, pass the content as JSON to the engine
+3. Sleep for x minutes
+4. Repeat

 A plugin can define 0 or more triggers.
 Simply create a section `triggers` and add a map (defined by unique key) for each of the triggers you support.